Proximity Sensors – Different types, Functionalities, Applications and Market trends

 What are the different types of proximity sensors?

-There are many different types of proximity sensors including inductive proximity sensors, magnetic proximity sensors, capacitive proximity sensors, photoelectric proximity sensors, and ultrasonic proximity sensors.
+There are many different types including inductive proximity sensors, magnetic proximity sensors, capacitive proximity sensors, photoelectric proximity sensors, and ultrasonic proximity sensors.

 Inductive Proximity Sensors